-Cost of goods sold adjustments for closed periods
+Cost of goods sold adjustments for prior periods

-Landed costs and other inventory operations, such as changing an item’s standard cost, can affect the cost of goods sold (COGS) in closed periods.
+Landed costs and other inventory operations, such as changing an item’s standard cost, can affect the cost of goods sold (COGS) in prior periods.
 Consider the following examples:

-- You add/modify landed costs for an item and want the changes to apply for purchase orders in closed periods.
+- You add/modify landed costs for an item and want the changes to apply for purchase orders in prior periods.

-- You change the standard cost of an item and use the Maintain Inventory Valuation tool to adjust the unit cost in the inventory subledger for closed periods.
+- You change the standard cost of an item and use the Maintain Inventory Valuation tool to adjust the unit cost in the inventory subledger for prior periods.